Release the Identity Altogether

 These are some pretty accurate visual representations of what the basic experience of disidentification feels like to me.

 When the personal identity stories are released, one can more intensely feel that space around the body that you see in these images.
-In essence, you shift into that space.
+In essence, you shift into that vast space.
 You identify with that surrounding space, rather than with the body.

 The experience in that space is calm and silent.
 It is like nothing you can imagine from the daily life perspective.